Looking for the RIGHT Venue?

 I live in Los Angeles and parking is ALWAYS an issue.
 Make certain there are parking lots that can hold all of the cars for your event (guests, vendor's trucks & event staff), or have valet available.
 The venue should have a parking plan that works best for their venue.
 If there are no parking lots available a shuttle service can be a great option, just have the guests & vendors park at a nearby lot and shuttle them in.

 Unless you’re on a rooftop or field of grass most venues have bathroom facilities.
 However it is important to have enough stalls for your guests, long lines at bathrooms is a big no-no but it happens often.
-Below is a table to help you figure out your needs.
+Consider one stall per 100 people.

 Most buildings have ample power and this is not an issue.
 However, older buildings might not have many electrical outlets that work for your site plan and where you need electricity.
 Vendors will need to bring extension cords AND tape them down.
 When using a site with limited/no electricity generators are needed, PLEASE have a back-up generator that is connected to the main generator for an easy transition.
 It's important to let the power supplier know what will need electricity (kitchen, lighting, audio, bathrooms, computers, phone charging station, etc.) so they can calculate and provide the proper generator.